-Founded in 2003, 28.com is a leading Internet portal for information about small business opportunities in China, which is one of the earliest entrants in this sector.
-In 2011, we added two new advertising web portals, which are liansuo.com and sooe.cn.
-Liansuo.com is built to serve larger SMEs than 28.com with additions of other internet related services.
-Liansuo.com is also intended to serve large international clients.
-Sooe.cn, another established online advertising and marketing portal, we obtained through business combination, is designed to focus on services to the smaller sized and emerging SMEs.
-In the past two years, we further developed and upgraded the system and tools of these website portals, including customer user interface, additional integrated mobile function and cloud-based search engine marketing and optimization in preparation for mobile search marketing and mobile search optimization.
+Founded in 2003, 28.com is a leading Internet portal for information relating to small business opportunities in China, which is one of the earliest entrants in this sector.
+In the past two years, we further developed and upgraded the system and tools of this website portal, including customer user interface, and integrated our mobile function and cloud-based search engine marketing and optimization in preparation for mobile search marketing and mobile search optimization.

-Our internet advertising services provide advertisers with tools to build sales channels directly in the form of franchisees, sales agents, distributors, and/or resellers, and have the following features which enable them to be attractive to the advertisers:
+Our internet advertising and marketing services provide advertisers with tools to build sales channels directly in the form of franchisees, sales agents, distributors, and/or resellers, and have the following features which enable them to be attractive to the advertisers:

-- Allowing potential entrepreneurs interested in inexpensive franchise and other business ventures to find in-depth details about these businesses in various industries and business categories, with real-time and online assistance through an instant messenger; - Providing one-stop integrated internet marketing and advertising services for SMEs by offering customized services such as design, website and mini-site setup, and advertisement placement on various communication channels through intelligent based promotion systems; and - Bundling with advanced traffic generation techniques, search-engine optimization and marketing and other internet advertising management tools to assist our clients with monitoring, analyzing and managing their advertising on our web portals.
+- Allowing potential entrepreneurs interested in inexpensive franchise and other business ventures to find in-depth details about these businesses in various industries and business categories, with real-time and online assistance through an instant messenger; - Providing one-stop integrated internet marketing and advertising services for SMEs by offering customized services such as design, website and mini-site setup, and advertisement placement on various communication channels through intelligent based promotion systems; - Generating effective sales leads information; and - Bundling with advanced traffic generation techniques, search-engine optimization and marketing and other internet advertising management tools to assist our clients with monitoring, analyzing and managing their advertising on our web portal.

 We typically charge our clients a fixed monthly or annual membership fee for the internet advertising services and the related value-added technical services that we provide.
 For search engine marketing service, we charge our clients a certain percentage of service fee based on the related direct cost consumed for providing this service.
-A certain group of our clients also purchase effective sales lead information collected by our online advertising system separately, we charge fixed fee, which varies for different business type, for each effective sales lead information delivered to clients.
-As of December 31, 2014, we have approximately 1,200 clients as compared to approximately 1,500 clients as of December 31, 2013.
-We have placed persistent efforts in integrating and upgrading our internet advertising and marketing services to our SME clients, and during the process, we have gradually eliminated some smaller clients with insufficient spending on our services and concentrated our resources on increasing our cooperation with larger SME clients who have better brand awareness.
-As a result, despite the decrease in our total number of clients in 2014 as compared to the same period of last year, the number of larger clients served by liansuo.com, our premium advertising and marketing web portal continued to increase since it was established.
-We achieved approximately US\$31.26 million and US\$20.67 million of internet advertising and the related technical service net revenue for the years ended December 31, 2014 and 2013, respectively.
-The increase in revenue generated from this segment was primarily due to the direct search engine marketing service we provided to our clients from the second fiscal quarter of 2014.
-This segment accounted for 80% of our revenue in 2014 and 68% of our revenue in 2013.
+A certain group of our clients also purchase effective sales lead information collected by our online advertising system.
+Separately, we charge a fixed fee, which varies for different business types, for each effective sales lead information delivered to clients.
+As of December 31, 2015, we have approximately 850 clients, who used our internet advertising and marketing services, compared to approximately 1,200 clients as of December 31, 2014.
+During 2015, we continued to place a persistent effort in integrating and upgrading our internet advertising and marketing services to our SME clients.
+As a result, starting from the second fiscal quarter of 2015, the performance of our internet advertising segment improved.
+Along with eliminating smaller non-profitable clients, the number of larger customers served by us continued to increase, and our client's average consumption amount for our internet advertising service (excluding search engine marketing service) improved to 34% from 26% for the year ended December 31, 2014.
+We also continued to invest in developing new services for our clients.
+We believe that the launch of new services in future periods will help to increase our market penetration in the SME segment, thereby increasing our recurring revenues in the future.
+We achieved both approximately US\$31 million of internet advertising and the related technical service net revenue for the years ended December 31, 2015, and 2014, respectively.
+The overall gross profit margin of this business segment improved to 24% for the year ended December 31, 2015 as compared to 18% in 2014.